Should You Refinance Your Mortgage?

 Your FICO Score

-Your credit should be in good standing, and not showing a lot of new debt or inquiries.
+Your credit should be in good standing, not showing many new debts or inquiries.

-Those homeowners who have a good-to-great credit history are usually easily approved for a refinance.
+Homeowners with a good-to-great credit history are usually quickly approved for a refinance.

 Your Income and Employment History